-From its beginnings more than 75 years ago, the School of Engineering has grown into one of fastest-rising in the nation
+From its beginnings more than 75 years ago, Duke's Pratt School of Engineering has grown into one of the fastest-rising in the nation

 On June 3, 1939, the Duke University Board of Trustees approved the creation of the College of Engineering—establishing the school as a cornerstone of the young university.

 From its beginnings as an undergraduate college with just three faculty members in each department and only 201 students, the School of Engineering has grown into one of the nation’s fastest-rising engineering programs, with nearly 3,000 faculty, staff, and students, 15,000 accomplished alumni, a vibrant research engine and a record of trailblazing achievements that benefit people all over the world.